10 Ways to Regulate Your Nervous System and Calm Your Stress Response

 You can use PC6 both as a preventative measure and in the midst of a stressful situation.
 Simply press down into the point for a few minutes, release, and repeat on the other side.

 Want to learn more?

-The (free) Bliss Kit PDF will walk you through a powerful 4 step process to rewire your neurology for more ease, joy, and confidence.
+The (free) Bliss Kit PDF will walk you through a powerful 4 step process to rewire your neurology for more ease, joy, and inner peace.